daanielng/Image-Classification-take-home-assignment/README.md

-# Object-Detection-take-home-assignment
+# Image Classification Take-Home Assignment
 Take Home assignment for ML internship role.

 # Objective
-Train a machine learning algorithm that could detect the acceptable or non-acceptable (‘faulty’) orientation of the electronic component.
+Train a machine learning algorithm that could classify acceptable and non-acceptable (‘faulty’) orientations of the electronic component.